Speculative execution: Overview

-Speculative execution is an optimization technique where a computer system performs some task that may not be needed.
-Work is done before it is known whether it is actually needed, so as to prevent a delay that would have to be incurred by doing the work after it is known that it is needed.
+In speculative execution, work is done before it is known whether it is actually needed, so as to prevent a delay that would have to be incurred by doing the work after it is known that it is needed.
 If it turns out the work was not needed after all, most changes made by the work are reverted and the results are ignored.

 The objective is to provide more concurrency if extra resources are available.
 This approach is employed in a variety of areas, including branch prediction in pipelined processors, value prediction for exploiting value locality, prefetching memory and files, and optimistic concurrency control in database systems.

+Since the results from speculative execution become useless when the guessed work turns out to be wrong (e.g., not needed), its performance benefits are limited by the accuracy of the prediction process.

 Speculative multithreading is a special case of speculative execution.